-(ii) those Directors appointed by the Representative Council for a term of 30 months commencing on 1 October 2007 and expiring on 31 March 2010 (or any person appointed by the Representative Council to fill a casual vacancy caused by any such Director vacating their office) shall continue in office until 30 September 2010, and on expiry of that extended term shall retire and shall either be reappointed or replaced by new appointees, as determined by the Representative Council in accordance with Article 44(a), each such appointment to be:

-- A. in respect of 4 Directors for a term of 3 years commencing on 1 October 2010 and expiring on 30 September 2013.
+- those Directors appointed by the Representative Council for a term of 30 months commencing on 1 October 2007 and expiring on 31 March 2010 (or any person appointed by the Representative Council to fill a casual vacancy caused by any such Director vacating their office) shall continue in office until 30 September 2010, and on expiry of that extended term shall retire and shall either be reappointed or replaced by new appointees, as determined by the Representative Council in accordance with Article 44(a), each such appointment to be: - A. in respect of 4 Directors for a term of 3 years commencing on 1 October 2010 and expiring on 30 September 2013.
+On expiry of those terms, these Directors shall retire and may either be replaced by new appointees or, subject to this Article, be reappointed.
 These Directors shall be eligible for reappointment on 1 October 2013, except that a Director is ineligible for a further consecutive reappointment on 1 October 2013 if the Director has been reappointed on 1 October 2010; and - B. in respect of 2 Directors, for a term of 4 years commencing on 1 October 2010 and expiring on 30 September 2014.
-These Directors shall be eligible for reappointment on 1 October 2014, except that a Director is ineligible for a further consecutive reappointment on 1 October 2014 if the Director has been reappointed on 1 October 2010.
+On expiry of those terms, these Directors shall retire and may either be replaced by new appointees or, subject to this Article, be reappointed.
+These Directors shall be eligible for reappointment on 1 October 2014 but shall be ineligible for a further consecutive reappointment on 1 October 2017 if the Director was appointed on 1 October 2007.

-Subject to Article 44(h)(iii), the Director appointments contemplated by this Article 44(h)(ii) to be made by the Representative Council on 1 October 2013 or 1 October 2014 (as the case may be) shall be made subject to and in accordance with Articles 44(a) to (g).
+Subject to Article 44(h)(iii), the Director appointments contemplated by this Article 44(h)(ii) that may be made by the Representative Council on 1 October 2013 or 1 October 2014 (as the case may be) shall be made subject to and in accordance with Articles 44(a) to (d), (f) and (g).
 The Board shall determine whether a Director is appointed on the basis of Article 44(h)(ii)A or 44(h)(ii)B.

-(iii) in any event, a Director shall not be eligible for reappointment under this Article 44(h) or otherwise if being reappointed would result in that person being a Director for more than 8.5 consecutive years (for this purpose, excluding any time served by a Director prior to 1 October 2007).
+(iii) in any event, a Director shall not be eligible for reappointment under this Article 44(h) or otherwise if being reappointed would result in that person being a Director for more than 11 consecutive years (for this purpose, excluding any time served by a Director prior to 1 October 2007).